Hrishik-Kumar777/Uber-Data-Analysis-/README.md

 This project aims to answer the following key questions related to Uber ride bookings:

-In which category do people book the most Uber rides?
+1.In which category do people book the most Uber rides?

-For which purpose do people book Uber rides the most?
+2.For which purpose do people book Uber rides the most?

-At what time do people book cabs the most from Uber?
+3.At what time do people book cabs the most from Uber?

-In which months do people book Uber rides less frequently?
+4.In which months do people book Uber rides less frequently?

-On which days of the week do people book Uber rides the most?
+5.On which days of the week do people book Uber rides the most?

-How many miles do people usually book a cab for through Uber?
+6.How many miles do people usually book a cab for through Uber?